project-jue/jue/docs/testing/TESTING_SUMMARY.md

 ## Conclusion

-The unit test coverage successfully implements comprehensive testing for both the Core World and Physics Layer modules.
+The unit test coverage successfully implements comprehensive testing for both the Core World and Physics-World modules.
 All 99 tests pass, providing strong validation of the system's functionality, error handling, and performance characteristics.